koen-47/COLUMBUS/README.md

 This repository presents a benchmark of rebus puzzles designed to challenge the lateral thinking skills of visual question answering (VQA) models.

-This repository has been submitted in conjunction with a thesis for the VU Master of Science degree in Artificial Intelligence.
-The draft version of the thesis can be found [here](https://github.com/Koen-Kraaijveld/rebus-puzzles/blob/main/thesis_draft.pdf).

 ## Installation

 Create a conda environment with a name of your choice with Python version 3.11.5: